PhoenixBureau/MagnusMotive/website/index.rst

 -----------------

-The oceanic environment, although harsher physically, is semantically much simpler than the terrestrial environment.
-This means the challenges of programming a robot to deal with living in the ocean are much simpler than the challenges of dealing with operation on land.
+The oceanic environment, although harsher physically, is semantically much simpler than the terrestrial environment so the challenges of programming a robot to deal with living in the ocean are much simpler than those of operation on land.
 Oceanic trash is mostly plastic and represents a trove of carbon atoms arranged in long-chain polymers.
-There are (at least) two economical methods to recycle it into new, useful forms: `Thermal Depolymerization`_ (TDP) and `Molten Salt Oxidation`_ (MSO.)
+I know of at least two methods to recycle it into new, useful forms: `Thermal Depolymerization`_ (TDP) and `Molten Salt Oxidation`_ (MSO.)
 TPD converts plastic back into a crude liquid form (in other words, fuel) while MSO converts it into something